 Student Disabilities Services Staff List

-Susan Shapiro, Ph.D., Jesselson Director of Student Disabilities Services, has worked in postsecondary education teaching and counseling students for her entire career.
-She found her passion working with students with disabilities over 15 years ago.
-She earned her doctorate in Psychoeducational Process from Temple University.
+Susan Shapiro, Ph.D., Jesselson Director of Student Disabilities Services, has worked in postsecondary education both teaching and counseling students for her entire career.
+She found her passion working with students with disabilities over 17 years ago.
+She earned her Ph.D. in Psychoeducational Process from Temple University and an M.S. in Counseling and Higher Education from Villanova University.
 In her spare time, she enjoys traveling, biking, hiking and photography.
 She practices mindfulness meditation and loves cooking and entertaining her friends and family.

 Amrou Ibrahim, Assistive Technology Specialist of Student Disabilities Services has a B.A. in Information Technology and Informatics from Rutgers University.
 He has experience with assistive technologies, accessibility, alternate format text, and document remediation.
 In his current role, he supports students with disabilities by providing them with their textbooks and other course materials in accessible and alternate formats.
 He meets with students in order to assess which technologies they need as well as to teach them how to install and use assistive technology on their computers.
 He also helps with broader accessibility initiatives on campus.
 A few of his interest include hiking, reading, drawing, photography, TV, music, and of course technology.

 Sabria Kegler, Disability Accommodations Coordinator, holds a Master's Degree in Professional and Business Communication from LaSalle University and a B.A. in Art with a concentration in Graphic Design from Shippensburg University.
 Sabria has over three years of prior experience working in higher education.
 She is a self-confessed foodie who has a passion for the arts and fashion.
 When time allows you'll find her on the tennis court.
 Sabria also volunteers for VERSIDA, a non-profit organization that provides support to women with alopecia.